 Luckily, most of these lesions are benign but may still require further treatment to resolve.
-Dr. Nickel or Dr. Steinberg may recommend a biopsy in order to be able to tell what is causing the problem.
+Dr. Steinberg & Dr. Nick may recommend a biopsy in order to be able to tell what is causing the problem.
 A biopsy is a minor surgical procedure, during which a small sample of tissue is surgically removed.
 This can usually be done under local anesthesia although some patients may prefer to have some IV sedation.
 The specimen is then sent to a pathologist, a specialist who looks at the tissue under a microscope to help make a diagnosis.
 Once the diagnosis is established, treatment can be more specifically directed for that particular entity.

 Jaw Cysts and Tumors

 Some swellings of the jaws are due to cysts and tumors.
-Cysts are fluid filled sacs of pathologic tissue.
+Cysts are fluid-filled sacs of pathologic tissue.
 Tumors are solid growths.
 Many of these develop in the jaws from tissue that helped to form the teeth during their developmental stage.
 Remnants of this tissue can “overgrow” to form cysts and tumors.

 Some other swellings around the jaws are caused by infections.
 Infections can be small and localized to one tooth or be large like an abscess involving a large area around the jaw.